 - The merchant’s product descriptions are vague or inaccurate.

-- Typically related to the involvement of the timeshare reseller, debt consolidation, and others.
+- Typically related to the involvement of the timeshare reseller, debt consolidation, and other causes.

 Prevention steps